 “Yes of course,” she quickly turned to Christine.
 “Since his birth, Ethan hasn’t slept…Well… not consistently.
 He wakes up every two hours, or so, howling as if he’s in pain.
 But more noticeably his crying becomes more erratic in the early hours of the morning.
 We can’t see that there’s anything physically wrong with him, but there’s definitely something the matter with our son.”

 Christine was instantly moved by Tilly’s apparent despair.
 She was all too familiar with the complete desolation parents felt, especially when their babies cried incessantly.

-“I really thought I was prepared for childbirth.” she sniffed, “but I didn’t foresee any of this!
+“I really thought I was prepared for childbirth,” she rubbed her eyes and sniffed, “but I didn’t foresee any of this!
 Nothing has turned out as I expected.
 I put on a brave face for everyone around me, even to my husband, but nobody knows just how stressful this whole ordeal has been for me.

-Before I gave birth, I gained a horrendous amount of weight: puffy face, swollen ankles, varicose veins - the whole works.
-I hardly had any energy to do anything else, it was torture!
-Then a week before Ethan arrived I developed hemorrhoids.
+Before I gave birth I gained a horrendous amount of weight: puffy face, swollen ankles, varicose veins - the whole sodding lot!
+I hardly had any energy to do anything else - it was torture!
+Then a week before Ethan arrived I developed haemorrhoids.
 Can you imagine?
 I’ve never had any kind of venereal disease in my life, and then - here I was - with warts the size of grapes!”

-Lydia didn’t dare to look at the visitor in their midst, instead, she quickly suggested her friend take Christine to see the baby.
-Tilly promptly nodded.
-She wiped her eyes, took a big gulp of air and then led the way…
+Lydia didn’t dare to look at the visitor in their midst, instead she quickly suggested her friend take Christine to see the baby.
+Tilly looked up at them with red-rimmed eyes.
+She promptly nodded, took a big gulp of air and then led the way…

 A few moments later the three women quietly approached the nursery.